FAQ

 I need high quality scans for scientific or private purposes.
 How can I obtain these from you?

-I would like to reuse your digital copies.
+I would like to use your digital copies.
 What do I have to consider?

 Which picture credits do I have to add when using an image?